-Before long pebbles began to appear in the sand.
+Before long, pebbles began to appear in the sand.
 Soon after that, palm trees began to poke up over the horizon one by one.
 Blue had never seen a palm tree before.
 Their shape was different and much more animated than the trees in the Bank.
-They seemed silly and he laughed.
+They seemed silly to him and he laughed.

 Not long after that, FF smiled as the lit up buildings and massive evergreens of FemCity came into sight.
 He couldn’t help but laugh at Blue, whose jaw flapped open like a panting dog.
 Even Natalie couldn’t help but smile.

 They made it into town just as the sun went down.
 It put their minds a little more at ease knowing it would be harder for the authorities to spot them in the darkness of the night.
 And now that they were out of the desert they could blend in with the city.

 Natalie’s friend lived on the East Side of FemCity in a modest flat.
 She welcomed them in and offered Blue and FF some new clothes to get them out of their scrubs.
 After they had changed into their new clothes, Denise, as she introduced herself, brought them into the kitchen where she had prepared a feast of rice, peppers, and potatoes with herb oil, corn and all sorts of fresh, ripe fruits from her garden in the back.

 She raised her glass filled with Merlot; a drink that FF much enjoyed but one that Blue found bitter and unsatisfying.

 “Here!
 Here!” she said.
 “To the freedom of these two Males, we toast!
 I pray that one day all males may be freed from the captivity of The Bank and the laws of our Communist State!
 May all males be free to pursue passion!
 May they be free to pursue love!”

 “Here!
 Here!” cried FF, pouring himself another generous helping of Merlot.